Table of Contents

 - Next, install CLIENT nodes on your layout.
 Add DNOU8 boards for output ports, and relays to run your Tortoise or coil turnout motors, and do necessary wiring.
 Add a PCA9685 servo driver if using servos as turnout motors.

 - Install the MASTER on your control panel or, if you aren’t ready to create a control panel yet, put it someplace temporary where you can easily connect a USB cable.
-Connect DNIN8 Digital Input duinoNodes to the MASTER to provide ports for button and switch contacts.
+If creating a control panel, connect DNIN8 Digital Input duinoNodes to the MASTER to provide ports for button and switch contacts, and DNOU8 Digital Output duinoNodes for LED indicators.

 - Connect to the MASTER via USB, run the Configurator, navigate to a CLIENT node and configure it in this order: